 Lentigines may be flat or slightly raised spots on the skin that looks pretty much like a freckle or sunspot.
 They don’t fade during winter.

 Lentigines are different to freckles in a fundamental way – a freckle has an increase in melanin, whereas a lentigines has an increase in the number of melanin-producing cells, melanocytes.

 Fair-skinned adults are more likely to have sun-induced lentigo, though some lentigo can be present at birth.
-Anyone using indoor tanning, sun baking, or getting sunburnt is a likely candidate for development of lentigos.
+Anyone sun baking, or getting sunburnt is a likely candidate for the development of lentigos.
 Sun stimulates the development of melanocytes, as well as the secretion of melanin into the skin from melanocytes.
 There are a few different forms of lentigines, so speak to your dermatologist about yours.